History of touch

 In 1975, the sport of touch took a big step and was established in New Zealand.
 In 1976, the Australian Touch Football Association (ATFA) was established as the first national body for the sport.

 During the years which followed, the game of touch had increased in popularity.
-For example, the Sydney Rugby League Grand Final in 1977 resulted in a crowd estimated at over 40,000 spectators.
+For example, before the Sydney Rugby League Grand Final in 1977 a game of touch was played in front of a crowd estimated at over 40,000 spectators.

 In 2022, touch has increased rapidly over the years.
 Since the establishment in 1968 and the first World Cup in 1988, the game has spread to other countries such as the United Kingdom, Italy, Scotland, and especially Ireland.